hantmac/fuckdb/README.md

 - Easy to use
 Only a few clicks on the web UI can generate the corresponding golang struct with `ORM` or `json` or `xm` ... tags.
 # How to use?

+### Source code deploy
+- git clone the source code
+- cd fuckdb/
+- cd frontend && npm run build
+- go run main.go
+- Use `localhost:8000` you will get the web UI
+- The same operation with docker deployment.

 ### Docker deploy
 - modify your backend ip in  `frontend/src/config/index.js`
 - docker-compose up -d